Malivil/TTT-Randomat-20/README.md

 # Special Thanks
 - [Dem](https://steamcommunity.com/profiles/76561198076733538) for the "TTT Randomat 2.0" mod which this is an update to.
 - [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the "TTT Randomat" mod which THAT was an update to.
-- Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded.
 - [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the "The Cake is a Lie" event
 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event